vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 as well as the moderately high ongoing probability of rain.
 This also effectively serves as a knee rest day, as it appears I haven't skipped my run for over 30 days so far.

+## 2023-11-09: halved run (running both ways) due to time crunch

+On 2023-11-09, I needed to get back for a meeting, so I took a halved run, but ran a large part of both ways, so that my total running distance was comparable to my usual running distance.

+I had been planning to go for my run a little earlier, but a few things came up and I decided to stay on to resolve them.
+Even with the later time, I had some buffer to get back to the meeting, but decided to play it safe with a halved run.